Instituts d'études politiques

-Instituts d'études politiques (/fr/; Institutes of Political Studies), or IEP's, colloquially referred to as Sciences Po, are ten publicly owned institutions of higher learning in France.
-They are located in Aix-en-Provence, Bordeaux, Grenoble, Lille, Lyon, Paris, Rennes, Strasbourg and Toulouse, and since 2014 Saint-Germain-en-Laye.
-Their vocation is the study and research of contemporary political science.
+Instituts d'études politiques (/fr/; Institutes of Political Studies), or IEP's, colloquially referred to as Sciences Po, are eleven publicly owned institutions of higher learning in France.
+They are located in Aix-en-Provence, Bordeaux, Grenoble, Lille, Lyon, Paris, Rennes, Strasbourg and Toulouse, since 2014 Saint-Germain-en-Laye. and since 2022 Fontainebleau Their vocation is the study and research of contemporary political science.
 All students at the IEPs study a curriculum that is highly practical and broad-based, focusing on the full range of the social sciences across law, economics, finance, and management.
 These schools are considered as some of the most selective in France, mainly because they are the place where many political and business leaders are trained.

 These establishments are more widely known under the name of Sciences Po.
 Sciences Po Paris is considered to be the most prestigious of all the IEP's in France, and is the only one allowed to refer to itself with the epithet "Sciences Po" without indicating the name of the city where it is located, under a legal agreement with the other IEP's.
 Other IEP's can use the term "Sciences Po" to refer to themselves only when followed by the names of the cities where they are located, such as "Sciences Po Aix" or "Sciences Po Grenoble".
 Other IEPs in France were created after the Paris one, apart from Strasbourg, which was created by the same law but with the status of an internal institute of the Robert Schuman University.

 According to article 2 of an 18 December 1989 decree, their mission is: